bprateek10/contact_sample_app/README.md

     $ rails db:create
     $ rails db:migrate

+## Step 5 - Install Dependencies

+Install all the dependencies by running following command:

+    $ yarn install

-## Step 5 - Run rails server
+## Step 6 - Run rails server

 You can run Rails server by running following command in terminal in root directory

     $ rails server

-Also run the webpack dev server for assets compilation in development mode using following command in root directory
+Also run the webpack dev server on different tab for assets compilation in development mode using following command in root directory

     $ ./bin/webpack-dev-server